Chris Evans’ The Red Sea Diving Resort’s Failure Is Emblematic Of A Bigger Netflix Problem

 After the bittersweet end of being Captain America, Chris Evans returns with a brand new Netflix movie.
 The Red Sea Diving Resort sees Evans play a different type of hero, this time in the real world.

 The Red Sea Diving Resort is described as a spy thriller.
 The film is about the rescuing of Ethiopian Jewish refugees from Sudan in the late ’70s.
 The film is based on true events.
 The reception of the film has been divisive, with many criticisms arising from the liberties taken with the true story.
 However, this review will attempt to critique the film on its own merits.
 Of which there is only one, Evans himself.

 A Jewish agent working for Mossad, along with a ragtag bunch of spies embark on an unrealistically improbable mission to save thousands of refugees from a war-torn and volatile country.
-Leading the charge is Ari, (Chris Evans) a fly-by-the-seat-of-your-pants type of hero who jumps headfirst into danger.
+Leading the charge is Ari, (Chris Evans, best known for his role as Captain America) a fly-by-the-seat-of-your-pants type of hero who jumps headfirst into danger.
 It’s his passion for rescuing the refugees that moves most of the film’s plot forward.

 Image via Netflix

 The group he ends up recruiting is just as interesting.
 It consists of a femme fatale in Rachel (Hayley Bennett), a free-spirited ladies man in Jacob (Michiel Huisman) and a care-free sniper in Max (Alex Hassell).
 He also convinces his former friend Sammy (Alessandro Nivola) to come along, despite him disapproving of Ari’s tactics.
 A lot of conflict being foreshadowed right there.